-4. In the Iddero Mobile app, tap the Add (+) button and scan the QR code shown in the VERSO+IP screen.
+4. In the Iddero Mobile app, tap the Add (+) button and scan the QR code shown in the Iddero touch panel.

-5. A confirmation dialog will be shown in VERSO+IP.
-Confirm that you want to proceed with the operation.

-6. The linking process will then be performed.
+- 5. Depending on several factors, a confirmation dialog may be shown in the touch panel.
+Confirm in order to proceed. - 6.
+The linking process will then be performed.
 Once the operation is complete, the app will return to the "My Devices" screen, and the device list will be updated automatically.